EPICmynamesBG/angular-http-cancellable/README.md

 Note: This library only applies for Angular v1.
 Testing only done on angular > 1.6.0.

+## Recent Updates

+- Removed Angular $q service to reduce potential conflicts with other libs/use cases

 ## Setup - Install via npm

 `npm install --save angular-http-cancellable`